hellerve/ptolemy/done.md

 in Central America in the midst of multiple USA-led “regime changes” is visceral. ¡Viva la revoluçion cubana!

+* *Die Ratten* by **Gerhard Hauptmann** (1911)

+I’m quite surprised how little the dialects have changed since then, especially with the addition of the polish dialect/accent of one of the protagonists (Piperkarcka), which feels pretty accurate to me.
+Apart from that it also happens to be a fantastic play that I love very much.

 ## Management

 ### Papers